Jonathan Shore

-Jonathan Shore (born April 13, 2007) is a professional soccer player who plays as a midfielder for Major League Soccer club New York City FC.
-Born in the United States, he plays for the Mexico national team.
+Jonathan Shore (born April 13, 2007) is an American professional soccer player who plays as a midfielder for Major League Soccer club New York City FC.

 Early life and youth career

 Born and raised in New York City, Shore joined the New York City FC Academy in 2017 at age ten, having previously played for the Manhattan Kickers.

 Club career

 NYCFC II

 In March 2023, at age 15, Shore signed a Homegrown Player contract with NYCFC, becoming the club’s eleventh Homegrown signing, and made two appearances for NYCFC II in MLS Next Pro that season.

 New York City FC

 Shore debuted for the first team in MLS on February 22, 2025, coming on at halftime in a 2–2 draw against Inter Miami.

 International career

-Shore has been involved with the United States youth national teams at U15 and U16 levels.
+Born in the United States and of Mexican heritage, Shore is eligible to represent either the United States or Mexico.
+Shore has been involved with the United States youth national teams at U15, U16, U18 & U19 levels.